 Privacy Policy

-Effective Ventures USA (“EV USA”) and Effective Ventures UK (“EV UK”) are separate, but affiliated, organisations that cooperate to meet our common goals.
-Because of this affiliation, and to reinforce our commitment to protecting the privacy and security of the personal information we process, EV USA and EV UK have cooperatively adopted the following Privacy Notice.
+Longview Philanthropy USA Inc. (collectively, “Longview USA”) and Longview Inc. Ltd (“Longview UK”) are separate, but affiliated, organisations that cooperate to meet our common goals.
+Because of this affiliation, and to reinforce our commitment to protecting the privacy and security of the personal information we process, Longview USA and Longview UK have cooperatively adopted the following Privacy Notice.

 What does this notice cover?

-This Privacy Notice describes how EV USA, EV UK, and our affiliated organisations (collectively, “EV”, “we,” “us,” or “our”) collect, use, and share your personal information when you:
+This Privacy Notice describes how Longview USA and Longview UK (collectively, “Longview”, “we,” “us,” or “our”) collect, use, and share your personal information when you:

 If you have any questions, please contact us using the details in the “Who we are and how you can get in touch” section below.